 Keep Control of Sugar level like this

 There are some common ways through which women can control diabetes.
-These include maintaining a limited weight, eating a balanced diet and controlling cholesterol, blood pressure, and exercising at least 30 minutes on most days of the week.
+These include maintaining a limited weight, eating a balanced diet and controlling cholesterol, blood pressure, and exercising at least 30 minutes on most days of the week (Diabetes Screening in Women).